Navigating Academic Writing Challenges: Strategies for Student Success

 Academic Writing Challenges: Barriers and Solutions

-Gopee and Deane's (2013) research study highlight several factors perceived as barriers to academic writing:
+Gopee and Deane's (2013) research study highlight several

-1. Difficulty in adapting to university studies
+1. Difficulty in adapting to university studies:

-Transitioning from school to university-level writing can be challenging, particularly for older students returning after a significant break.
+Transitioning from school to university-level writing can be challenging,

 2. Uncertainty about academic writing conventions and genres:

-Understanding the conventions and expected genres of academic writing can pose challenges, leading to confusion over aspects like using the first person in assignments.
+can pose challenges, leading to confusion over aspects like using the first

 3. Lacking tutor support:

-Students may feel a lack of assistance from tutors, especially in elucidating assessment criteria and essay questions.
+assistance from tutors, especially in elucidating assessment criteria and essay

 4. Language and culture barriers (international students):

-Writing can be particularly challenging for students without academic backgrounds, including non-traditional university students.
+Writing can be particularly challenging for students without academic

 Other Perceived Obstacles: